-I would like to thank the Administration for giving us the opportunity and recognizing our potential to provide assistance in various areas.
+I on behalf of the institute would like to thank the Administration for giving us the opportunity and recognizing our potential to provide assistance in various areas.

 Publication and IME Website

 In conclusion, I would like to thank GC members, Chairmen of the various sub-committees, faculty and staff at the head office, branches and chapters for their guidance and support during the last one year.
-I would also like to thank Vice President and of course HGS, for ensuring that the IME (I) work goes on as scheduled, even when we are thousand miles away from the head office.
+I would also like to thank Vice President and of course HGS, for ensuring that the IME (I) work goes on as scheduled, even when we are away from the head office.

 I will not do justice, if I do not acknowledge Mr Sethkar’s hard work.
 I found him very dedicated and courteous to the candidates.